ajskateboarder/wordsmyth/README.md

 docker compose up -d --build
 ```

-You should be able to queue an endpoint from the web API:
+You should be able to queue an endpoint from the web API with either method:

 ```bash
 $ curl -X POST http://localhost:8081/youtube/queue \